Welcome to today's edition of the Rush 24-7 podcast.

 But you can't do that here.

-Can't just issue orders every get it done.
+You can't just issue orders if you're going to get it done.

-You gotta know how things work here, or how they don't work here, and how to make them not work and look like you're making them good.
+You got to know how things work here or how they don't work here and how to make them not work and look like you're making them good.

-So the McCain camp is doing its best to say that private sector business experience is irrelevant to uh being president of the United States, which is tantamount to saying, look, I'm a big government guy, and government is the instrument of change in this country, and I'm gonna be the guy pulling the levers.
+So the McCain camp is doing its best to say that private sector business experience is irrelevant to being president of the United States, which is tantamount to saying, look, I'm a big government guy and government is the instrument of change in this country and I'm going to be the guy pulling the levers.

 Somebody knows the private sector isn't qualified.